Skip navigation

 Department: Sport, Exercise and Rehabilitation

-Reece is an academic member of staff who teaches primarily on the BSc Sports Coaching programme.
-Reece’s academic qualifications include; a BSc Sports Coaching Degree and MSc Professional Practice in Sports Coaching Degree, a PGCE, and is nearing the completion of his PhD.
+Reece is an academic member of staff who teaches primarily on the Sports Coaching and Exercise Science programmes.
+Reece’s academic qualifications include; a PhD in Coach Education, MSc Professional Practice in Sports Coaching Degree, and a PGCE.

-Reece has experience of working as a coach and performance analyst in various grassroots and professional football clubs.
-Reece has also worked alongside large National Governing Bodies and taught in primary, secondary, further education, and higher education institutions.
+Reece has experience of working as a coach and performance analyst in various professional and grassroots football clubs.
+Reece has also worked alongside large National Governing Bodies (e.g., The FA, UK Coaching) and taught in primary, secondary, further education, and higher education institutions.

 Reece Chapman

-Reece is in the final stages of completing his PhD.
-As part of his PhD Reece has worked alongside The FA to gain an understanding of the development of coach education since 1967.
+Reece's PhD saw him work alongside The FA to gain an understanding of the development of coach education since 1967.
 This work has tracked the socio-pedagogical development of FA coach education overtime.
 Reece has also explored present day coaches' experiences of current FA coach education provision to explore how courses meet the needs of the learners today.

 Reece’s research interests include; Sport Pedagogy, Sport Sociology, Coach Education, Sports Coaching, Football and Performance Analysis